zerocore0/readest_fork/.github/ISSUE_TEMPLATE/report-bug.md

 ## Technical inputs

+Operating System:

+Readest Version:

 **Example:**

 ```
+Operating System: macOS 14.3.1
+Readest Version: 0.9.0
-- We are displaying custom scrollbars that disappear when the user is not scrolling.
+We are displaying custom scrollbars that disappear when the user is not scrolling.
 See ScrollWrapper.
-- Probably fixable with CSS
+Probably fixable with CSS
 ```